DurgaMewada/exam_advflutter/README.md

 ## **Jokes Application**

-Creating a jokes application using Flutter with API integration involves several key components and concepts.
-JokeSplash is a cross-platform mobile app built with Flutter that delivers a daily dose of humor by fetching jokes from a remote API.
-Users can browse jokes by category, search for specific jokes, save their favorites, and share jokes with friends.
+Jokes App
+The Jokes App is a Flutter-based mobile application designed to bring laughter to users through a collection of jokes fetched from an online API.
+The app features a sleek and user-friendly interface, making it easy for users to enjoy a wide variety of jokes anytime, anywhere.

+ ## Joke API Integration:
+-   The app fetches the latest jokes from a reliable joke API, ensuring users always have fresh and entertaining content.

+  ## Favorite Jokes:
+- Users can mark their favorite jokes and save them using SharedPreferences.
+This allows users to easily access their favorite jokes even when offline.

 # Jokes Application Using API
 <div>